-5.2 Acquisition of Good Buy Inc. in 2012
+5.2 Acquisition of Good Buy Inc

-AASB 3.66 AASB 3.B64(a)- (d) On 30 June 2012, the Group acquired 100% of the equity instruments of Good Buy Inc (Good Buy), a Delaware (USA) based business, thereby obtaining control.
+AASB 3.B64(a)- (d)

+On 30 June 2012, the Group acquired 100% of the equity instruments of Good Buy Inc (Good Buy), a Delaware (USA) based business, thereby obtaining control.
 The acquisition of Good Buy was made to enhance the Group's position as a on-line retailer for computer and telecommunication hardware in the US market.